mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Servers-and-Services/Dynamic-DNS/index.md

 language: en
 ---

-## Servers and Services
+## Servers and Services > Dynamic DNS

-### Dynamic DNS

-If you would like to make your hosts accessible from the internet (Don’t forget about security then!), but do not have a domain name that points to your Mac, you will need a Dynamic DNS Service.
+If you would like to make your hosts accessible from the internet (Don't forget about security then!), but do not have a domain name that points to your Mac, you will need a Dynamic DNS Service.

 If your network is connected to the internet via a router and it can handle Dynamic DNS Services, then you don’t need to configure it with MAMP PRO.